 In December 2021, the Company entered into a Licence and Supply agreement (LSA) with Oxford Biomedica (UK) Limited, wherein the LSA grants the Company a non-exclusive license to Oxford's LentiVector® platform for its application in the Company's DSG3-CAART program and puts in place a multi-year vector supply agreement.
 Under the terms of the agreement, the Company is required to pay Oxford an upfront fee, as well as costs associated with initial vector manufacturing activities for a total cost of up to approximately \$4,000, of which \$1,100 was recognized in 2021.
+No expense was incurred in 2022.
 Oxford is eligible to receive regulatory and sales milestones in the low tens of millions and royalties in the low single digits on net sales of products that incorporate the Oxford technology.
 The Company can terminate the agreement at will upon advance written notice and subject to certain manufacturing slot cancellation fees.
-No expense was recognized under this LSA in the three and six months ended June 30, 2022.